 All nurses at Nightingale are highly specialised across all areas of psychiatry and are able to care for patients of all acuity and complexity levels.
 This spans from general mental health conditions such as depression and anxiety; to addictions and eating disorders.

-Our team is highly skilled at managing patients who present with complex psychiatric conditions including psychosis, schizophrenia, mania as well as patients with a dual diagnosis.
+Our team is highly skilled at managing patients who present with complex psychiatric conditions including psychosis, schizophrenia, and mania as well as patients with dual diagnoses.

 In recognition of Mental Health Nurses’ Day, we put the spotlight on our extremely dedicated, passionate and caring nursing team, and asked them to share what they love about mental health nursing.
 Below are some of the highly insightful responses we received.